 As soon as our ferry turned into Parikiá the main port of Paros island we were enchanted, the white washed Cycladean cubic houses, and the blue domed churches against the back drop of the blue sky and sea was everything you would expect from an Aegean island.

 Parikia itself has a lot to offer, wonder round the labyrinthine little streets of the old town lined with bougainvillea, you will find shops and bars and the remains of a Frankish castle.
 Also worth visiting is The Church (Our Lady) of 100 Doors (Panagia Ekatontapyliani in Greek), one of the oldest and most significant early-Christian monuments in Greece.

 In antiquity Parian marble was considered among the finest in the ancient world and was used to sculpt the Venus De Milos.
-Marble was last mined on Paros during the 19th century for Napoleon’s tomb; you can still see the quarries near the village of Maráthi.
+Marble was last mined during the 19th century for Napoleon’s tomb; you can still see the quarries near the village of Maráthi.

 Heritage and Culture